innerfence/ChargeDemo/README.markdown

 `com-innerfence-ChargeDemo://`.

-Protocol details are provided below in the case that you cannot or do not with to use our Objective-C classes.
+Protocol details are provided below in the case that you cannot or do not wish to use our Objective-C classes.

 PROTOCOL REQUEST
 ================